 Help Our Research – Bring Your Hay Samples

 Nebraska Extension is working to develop a tool that would allow you to take a picture of your hay and get an estimate of the vitamin A content, but we need more samples.
-Bring a sample of your hay to either event and we’ll add it to our research analysis.
+Bring a gallon sample of your hay to your local extension office (ask to send to Mary Drewnoski, UNL) and we’ll add it to our research analysis.
 Your sample will help us better serve beef producers in the future.